githubEdit

 Pod Not Starting

-If your Mermin pods won't start, they're likely stuck in one of these states: Pending, CrashLoopBackOff, or Error.
-Let's figure out what's going on.
+Mermin pods that fail to start typically show one of these states: Pending, CrashLoopBackOff, or Error.

 Check Pod Status